Is it metaphysics?

 During this period of suffering or illness, a person going through a Near Death Experience perceives events and scenes that seem to be impossible, unusual or supernatural.
 This is not to be mixed with Lucid Dream.

-Here we join a ten-minute interview with Dr. Shabir Ally, the President of the Islamic Information & Dawah Centre International in Toronto, Canada, where he tackles the difficult topic of NDE from an Islamic perspective, based on an objective scientific background.
+Here we join a ten-minute interview with Dr. Shabir Ally, the former President of the Islamic Information & Dawah Centre International in Toronto, Canada, where he tackles the difficult topic of NDE from an Islamic perspective, based on an objective scientific background.